Nanjing Metro: First line

 The initial section of Line 1 from Maigaoqiao to Xiaohang received final official approval in 1999.
 In May 2000, the Experimental Station resumed construction with the entire Line 1 project in full construction in December.

 A western extension of Line 1 from Xiaohang to a newly built stadium was fast tracked after Nanjing won hosting the National Games.
 Line 1's initial section and the western extension started trial operations on September 3, 2005, running from Maigaoqiao to Olympic Stadium with 16 stations and a total length of 21.72 km.
-The opening of the Nanjing Metro Line 1 gave Nanjing the sixth metro system in the Chinese mainland after Beijing, Tianjin, Shanghai, Guangzhou and Shenzhen.
+The opening of the Nanjing Metro Line 1 gave Nanjing the sixth metro system in mainland China after Beijing, Tianjin, Shanghai, Guangzhou and Shenzhen.